jenndrei/BayHunter/documentation/source/algorithm.rst

 Each of the target classes comes with a forward modeling plugin, which is easily exchangeable.
 For surface waves, a quick Fortran routine based on ``SURF96`` (:doc:`Herrmann and Ammon, 2002 <references>`) is pre-installed.
-For receiver functions, the plugin is based on ``rfmini`` (`Joachim Saul, GFZ <https://www.gfz-potsdam.de/en/staff/joachim-saul/>`_).
+For receiver functions, the pre-installed routine is based on ``rfmini`` (`Joachim Saul, GFZ <https://www.gfz-potsdam.de/en/staff/joachim-saul/>`_).
 Also other targets can be defined.

 Parametrization of the model